dziper/slouch/README.md

 ### Installation:
-Please make sure you have the following packages installed before use: import cv2 as cv import argparse import imutils import numpy as np import pymsgbox from scipy import stats;
+Please make sure you have the following packages installed before use:
-import matplotlib.pyplot as plt
+- opencv-python
+- imutils
+- numpy
+- pymsgbox
+- scipy
+- matplotlib

 You can use pip3 or conda to install these packages